MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldriverw.md

 ## -description

-The <b>DiInstallDriver</b> function preinstalls a driver in the <a href="https://msdn.microsoft.com/library/Ff544868(v=VS.85).aspx">driver store</a> and then installs the driver on devices present in the system that the driver supports.
+The <b>DiInstallDriver</b> function preinstalls a driver in the <a href="devinst.driver_store">driver store</a> and then installs the driver on devices present in the system that the driver supports.

 ## -parameters